 You can make a partial withdrawal for marriage of your children, brother / sister and yourself if you have completed seven years in service.

-You can also make a partial EPF withdrawal for meeting education expenses of your children and yourself.
+You can also make a partial EPF withdrawal for meeting education expenses of your children.
 Do note that only ’employees contribution’ is allowed to be withdrawn.

 An employee who is physically challenged can apply for EPF partial withdrawal for purchasing any equipment that can minimize the hardship on account of handicap.